-Labour Economics in an European Perspective Lecturer CORSINI Lorenzo Semester Fall ECTS 6 Description The course aims to provide to students a solid background and tools in theoretical and empirical labour economics.
+Labour Economics in an European Perspective

+Lecturer CORSINI Lorenzo.
+MECCHERI Nicola, CIEPLINSKI Andrè Semester Fall ECTS 6 Description Course outline The course aims to provide to students a solid background and tools in theoretical and empirical labour economics.
 These tools will be then applied to understand the working of labour markets and labour institutions across European countries and at the central European level.
 Some aspects that are particularly relevant for European union will receive great emphasis: active and passive labour polices; workers mobility and migration; productivity, income and social exclusion; industrial relations and their consequences on workers and on the production sector.
 Finally, an overview of empirical issues related to labour markets will be covered and the most relevant estimation techniques will be presented.
-The course is organized so that the course coordinator will cover the basic and fundamental issues in labour economics and then the specific topics will be covered by experts in the fields Course outline - 1.
-The classical theory of labour markets: labour supply and demand; wage and employment. - 2.
-Job search theory at the micro and macro level. - 3.
-Labour institutions: introduction to union bargaining, minimum wage, employment protection, unemployment insurance, active labour policies. - 4.
-EU labour policies and the integration of EU labour markets: current state and future perspective. - 5.
-Employment Relations in the EU. - 6.
-Wage Bargaining and Product Market Outcomes. - 7.
-Empirical Labour Economics: statistical methods for the evaluation of impact of labour policies. - 8.
-Labour Mobility in the EU. - 9.
-European Policies, productivity and inequality.
-Textbooks | Notes delivered during lectures.
-Optional reading | Cahuc, Carcillo and Zylberg, Labor Economics, 2nd Ed., 2014, Cambridge: MIT Press.
+The course is organized so that the course coordinator will cover the basic and fundamental issues in labour economics and then the specific topics will be covered by experts in the fields 1.
+The classical theory of labour markets: labour supply and demand; wage and employment.
+2. Job search theory at the micro and macro level.
+3. Labour institutions: introduction to union bargaining, minimum wage, employment protection, unemployment insurance, active labour policies.
+4. EU labour policies and the integration of EU labour markets: current state and future perspective.
+5. Employment Relations in the EU.
+6. Wage Bargaining and Product Market Outcomes.
+7. Empirical Labour Economics: statistical methods for the evaluation of impact of labour policies.
+8. Labour Mobility in the EU.
+9. European Policies, productivity and inequality.
+Textbooks Notes delivered during lectures.
+Optional reading Cahuc, Carcillo and Zylberg, Labor Economics, 2nd Ed., 2014, Cambridge: MIT Press.
 Prerequisites Contents Students should be familiar with microeconomics and with intermediate level econometrics.
 Suggested reading A standard intermediate textbook of Microeconomics and of Econometrics Keywords Es.
 Labour Market, Employment, Unemployment, Wage, European Union, Labour Policies, Unions, Policy Evaluation, Inequality, Mobility.

 Human capital, Endogenous technological progress, environment

-Teaching Frontal lectures, lectures notes, seminar from external guests.
-Final valuation Written examination Course website HTTP://ELEARNING.EC.UNIPI.IT/CLAROLINE/COURSE/INDEX.PHP?CID=XXXPP HTTP://LABOUTECOEU.EC.UNIPI.IT Other notes Attendance to the lectures is strongly suggested.
+TeachingFrontal lectures, lectures notes, seminar from external guests.Final valuationWritten examinationCourse websitehttps://labourecoeu.ec.unipi.it/Other notesThis course is part of a Jean Monnet Chair.
+Attendance to the lectures is strongly suggested.

-Mathematical Methods for Financial Markets Lecturer RADI Davide Semester Spring ECTS 6 Description The course has the aim of introducing the students to the basic issues of quantitative finance and methodologies for pricing and hedging derivatives are analyzed in some details, both with theoretical and numerical methods.
-Course outline - 1.
-1. Basic concepts of measure theory and probability theory.
+Mathematical Methods for Financial Markets

+Lecturer RADI Davide Semester Spring ECTS 6 Description The course has the aim of introducing the students to the basic issues of quantitative finance and methodologies for pricing and hedging derivatives are analyzed in some details, both with theoretical and numerical methods.
+Course outline 1.
+Basic concepts of measure theory and probability theory.
 Brownian motion and stochastic calculus.
 Martingale theory.
-Stochastic differential equations and Feynman-Kac representation formulas. - 2.
-Introduction to financial terminology: markets and money, buying and selling options, European and American derivatives, non arbitrage and hedging. - 3.
-Discrete market models: binomial models, pricing call and put options. - 4.
-Relationship between non-arbitrage and martingales.
+Stochastic differential equations and Feynman-Kac representation formulas.
+2. Introduction to financial terminology: markets and money, buying and selling options, European and American derivatives, non arbitrage and hedging.
+3. Discrete market models: binomial models, pricing call and put options.
+4. Relationship between non-arbitrage and martingales.
 Risk neutral measures.
-Fundamental theorem of asset pricing - 5.
+Fundamental theorem of asset pricing 5.
 Continuous market models: Black-Scholes-Merton model.
-Dynamic hedging and pricing options. - 6.
-Numerical and analytical methods for pricing using Matlab: Montecarlo methods, PDE methods, Laplace and Fourier methods. - 7.
-Pricing interest rate derivatives: Vasicek and CIR Models. - 8.
-Levy processes and stochastic calculus for Jump processes. - 9.
-Pricing credit risk derivatives: structural models, reduced-form models, hybrid models. - 10.
-Empirical evidences and calibration procedures.
-Textbooks - 1.
-Paul Wilmott introduces Quantitative Finance; Paul Wilmott; WWW.Wilmott.com - 2.
-PDE and Martingale Methods in Option Pricing; Andrea Pascucci, Springer.
-Optional reading | Stochastic differential equations; Bertn Oksendal, Springer.
+Dynamic hedging and pricing options.
+6. Numerical and analytical methods for pricing using Matlab: Montecarlo methods, PDE methods, Laplace and Fourier methods.
+7. Pricing interest rate derivatives: Vasicek and CIR Models.
+8. Levy processes and stochastic calculus for Jump processes.
+9. Pricing credit risk derivatives: structural models, reduced-form models, hybrid models.
+10. Empirical evidences and calibration procedures Textbooks Paul Wilmott introduces Quantitative Finance; Paul Wilmott; WWW.Wilmott.com PDE and Martingale Methods in Option Pricing; Andrea Pascucci, Springer.
+Optional reading Stochastic differential equations; Bertn Oksendal, Springer.
 Teaching Frontal lectures, lectures notes, seminar from external guests.

-Final valuation Oral exam on the theoretical aspects introduced into the course Other notes | Attendance to the lectures is strongly suggested.
+Final valuationOral exam on the theoretical aspects introduced into the courseOther notesAttendance to the lectures is strongly suggested.